iancoleman/codechain_exploration/readme.md

 `git init`

+This creates a `.git` subdirectory containing all the git-related metadata.

 Then codechain is initialized with one signer:

 `codechain start -s ~/.config/codechain/secrets/<myidentity>`

+This creates a `.codechain` subdirectory containing all the codechain metadata.

 The existing code and codechain directory with one signer is commited via git.